 Patient 2: Received fexofenadine 30 minutes prior to the injection and continues to receive prior to each injection per allergist recommendations

 Patient 3: Received acetaminophen and diphenhydramine prior to the injection.
 The patient experienced chest discomfort and was given IV hydrocortisone, which resolved symptoms.
-Reactions also occurred during the 2nd and 3rd injections; hence, the patient elected to discontinue UST
+Reactions also occurred during the second and third injections; hence, the patient elected to discontinue UST

 Case Reports